cryptomator/cli/README.md

 --mountPoint=/path/to/empty/dir \
 /home/user/myVault
 ```
+> [!NOTE]
+> On macOS, the path to the binary is `cryptomator-cli.app/Contents/MacOS/cryptomator-cli`

 To unmount, send a SIGTERM signal to the process, e.g. by pressing CTRL+C (macOS: CMD+C) in the terminal.